project-ellis/ellis/doc/ellis_op_design.md

   * schemas applied before request delivered to server, or response to client
 * Use whatever encoding
   * encoding is flexible and auto-negotiated (if have ellis codec)
-* Out of order request completion
+* Low latency, out of order request completion
-* Telemetry always present
+* Telemetry and system status always present
+* Provide tools for working around NAT firewalls and implementing fan-out
 * Application just creates requests and submits them
   * request might be handled locally immediately, or may wait for server
   * routing table maps module/procname to handler/config, endpoints, etc